alanconway/envoy-amqp/README.md

 links.
 Envoy's built-in HTTP router provides rich routing and manipulation of HTTP requests and responses, all of which can be used with bridged AMQP messages.

+### Security

+Envoy has full https support for HTTP client/server connections, there is no change there.
+AMQP client/server connections are subject to AMQP security implemented by proton, which includes TLS and SASL.
+The two security realms are configured separately and do not interact.

+*TODO implement security configuration for filters: should it follow the proton config model or mimic/reuse Envoy tls_context?"*

+*TODO investigate sharing certificates etc. between proton and Envoy*

+### Combining with Qpid Dispatch

+Tunneling HTTP over an AMQP network using Qpid Dispatch router looks like this:

+    -HTTP-> Envoy[amqp_client] -AMQP-> {Dispatch network} -AMQP-> [amqp_server]Envoy -HTTP->

 ## Mapping

 ### Message Body